 We are looking for leaders who have the courage and compassion to confront life-limiting disparities in health.

+The application to become a 2024 Atlantic Fellow for Health Equity is now closed.
 Sign up for our mailing list to receive important application updates and other news from the program.

 The Atlantic Fellows for Health Equity program is designed to bring together the many diverse industries and professions that influence health and well-being including, but not limited to: art, law, business, academia, government, journalism, social enterprise, research, media, housing, and health care delivery.